In injury cases where the victim was burnt intentionally or was extremely negligently, the defendant may be exposed to punitive damages.

 The person responsible for the burn injuries should not only pay off for a victim's physical pain caused by the burn, but also the emotional pain that the burn victim has to suffer because of the disfigurement.
 Compensation for emotional pain and suffering is provided while considering the degree and nature of deformity caused by the burns.
 For instance, a victim who has severely burnt their face will be given a higher award for damage than someone who got scars on their back.

 Read on for some examples of best injury settlements awarded in different cases to plaintiffs.

 A patient in the hospital got burnt when his bed was caught on fire because of the faulty product design.
 The manufacturer of the bed settled for a compensation of $1,000,000.

 In another case, a woman got burnt because of a highly flammable skirt.
 She got perpetual burns and scarring around her waist.
 The manufacturer of the flammable skirt settled for close to $4,000,000.

 The hot water system of a hotel allowed boiling hot water to be supplied to the hotel washrooms.
 A plaintiff who was already disabled lowered into the bathtub and got second-degree burns.
 The compensation settled by the hotel was around $275,000.

 There is a famous case of a woman who got $640,000 from McDonald's when she received third-degree burns from boiling hot coffee.

-In case of an individual who received second and third degree burns on his middle and lower parts of the body, when vapors from an overfilled propane tank ignited while the plaintiff was working his barbeque, the owner of the gas station that filled the tank settled for a compensation of $970,000.
+In the case of an individual who received second and third-degree burns on his middle and lower parts of the body, when vapors from an overfilled propane tank ignited while the plaintiff was working his barbeque, the owner of the gas station that filled the tank settled for a compensation of $970,000.